 Seabreath is a small company with a bold vision: to deliver practical, scalable solutions to global energy and environmental challenges through next‑generation wave energy technology.

-The world needs renewable sources that are more stable and predictable.
+The world needs renewable and clean sources that are more stable and predictable.
 Wave motion is one of the most constant energy resources on the planet, yet existing technologies have not achieved a balance between cost, reliability, and resilience in open‑sea conditions.

 Seabreath is developing a wave energy converter based on multiple oscillating water column chambers, optimized for: